Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Application: the filling radius, spread, and persistence

 \subsubsection{Bounds based on localization of spread}

 One can improve Proposition \ref{prop:spread} by considering a localized version of spread.
 Note that, in \cite{adams2021geometric}, the authors also built some bounds on the length of barcodes based on certain notions of size of homology classes.
 For an integer $k\geq 0$, a given field $\mathbb{F}$, and a metric space $X$, let be the $k$-th Vietoris-Rips \emph{homological spectrum} of $X$ (with coefficients in $\mathbb{F})$.
+Note that we only consider nonzero elements of $\Hom_k(\vr_r(X);\mathbb{F})$ in the definition $\mathrm{Spec}_k(X,\mathbb{F})$ to avoid trivial cases (there can be no positive length bars associated to a zero element).

 \begin{example} Consider $X=\{0,1\}$ equipped with the metric inherited from $\R$.
 Then, for any field $\mathbb{F}$,

 where $\mu_r$ and $\nu_r\in\Hom_0(\vr_r(X);\mathbb{F})\backslash\{0\}$ are the homology classes homologous to $0$ and $1$, respectively for $r\in (0,1]$, and $\omega_r\in\Hom_0(\vr_r(X);\mathbb{F})\backslash\{0\}$ is the homology class homologous to both $0$ and $1$ for $r>1$ (i.e., $\omega_r=(i_{r',r})_\ast(\mu_{r'})=(i_{r',r})_\ast(\nu_{r'})$ for any $r'\in (0,1]$ and $r>1$). \end{example}